rsha-sa/carPricePredictor/README.md

 📌 Project Overview
-Goal: Predict the resale price of a car based on attributes like year, fuel type, kilometers driven, etc.
+Objective: Predict the resale price of a car using various attributes such as manufacturing year, model, brand, kilometers driven, engine type, and engine size.

-Model: Trained a regression model using scikit-learn.
+Machine Learning Model: Trained a regression model using scikit-learn.

-Frontend: Basic responsive UI using HTML and CSS.
+Frontend: A simple, responsive user interface built with HTML and CSS.

-Backend: Python server to load the trained model and serve predictions (you can mention Flask if you use it later).
+Backend: Developed using Flask, a lightweight Python web framework.
+It serves the trained model and handles user input to generate predictions.

 🛠️ Tech Stack
 Programming Language: Python

-Libraries: scikit-learn, Pandas, NumPy, Matplotlib
+Libraries: scikit-learn, pandas, numpy, matplotlib

+Framework: Flask

 Frontend: HTML, CSS

 Tools: Git, GitHub

 📚 Acknowledgements